postliminal/site-project-ece202/content/posts/4design.md

 ## Model Improvements:

 There are disadvantages of trilateration, however.
-Namely in the number of beacons required for precise accuracey, positioning with respect to the target, and susceptibility to noise.
-To address these concerns, inference methods were explored to leverage the advantafes of these methods - which can be calibrated to be more robust in real applications.
+Namely in the number of beacons required for precise accuracy, positioning with respect to the target, and susceptibility to noise.
+To address these concerns, inference methods were explored to leverage the advantafes of these methods - which can be calibrated to be more robust in real applications.Bayes theorem allows us to compute the most likely class for some measures RSSI.

 ### Deploying the updated model: CMSIS Libraries
 [How to implement Bayesian with CMSIS-DSP]